nargestohidloo/NargesTohidloo/README.md

 - 💻 Passionate about Front-End Development
 - ⚛️ Building interactive web applications with React & Next.js
-- 🎨 Creating clean, responsive, and user-friendly interfaces
+- 🎨 Focused on clean UI and responsive design
-- 🌱 Continuously learning and improving through real-world projects
+- 🌱 Learning by building real-world projects
-- 🚀 Always exploring new technologies and best practices
+- 🚀 Always curious about new technologies

 ---